Matcha Protein Shake

 Just make sure to use paleo and/or vegan milk, yogurt and protein powder.
 That’s how I always make it, and it tastes great.

-The protein powder I mentioned above is vegan and the paleo protein powder I use seems to have been discontinued.
+The protein powder I mentioned above is vegan, and the paleo protein powder I use seems to have been discontinued.
 Any favorites?

 Other smoothies

 I hope you enjoy this matcha protein shake!
-If you try it, please let us know how it turned out in the comments below.
+If you try it, please let me know how it turned out in the comments below.
 If you loved the recipe and want to share it on social media, feel free to tag #texanerin so I can be sure to see your creations.
 Thank you! :)

 Matcha Protein Shake